ZeroG-Network/ZeroG-Pokemon-Obsidian-Edition/.github/README.md

-# Pixelmon Lite
+# ZeroG Pixelmon: Obsidian Edition

-This is the official repository and issue-tracker for the modpack [Pixelmon Lite](https://www.curseforge.com/minecraft/modpacks/zerog-pixelmon-lite), for Minecraft 1.12.2
+This is the official repository and issue-tracker for the modpack [ZeroG Pixelmon: Obsidian Edition](https://www.curseforge.com/minecraft/modpacks/zerog-pixlemon-obsidian-edition), for Minecraft 1.12.2

 ### Table of Contents